New Partitioning Techniques and Faster Algorithms for Approximate Interval Scheduling: Acknowledgements

 \section{Acknowledgements}

 We thank Benjamin Qi (MIT) for helpful discussions.
+S.~Compton was supported in part by the National Defense Science \& Engineering Graduate (NDSEG) Fellowship Program.
 S.~Mitrovi\' c was supported by the Swiss NSF grant No.~P400P2\_191122/1, NSF award CCF-1733808, and FinTech@CSAIL.
 R.~Rubinfeld was supported by the NSF TRIPODS program (awards CCF-1740751 and DMS-2022448), NSF award CCF-2006664, and FinTech@CSAIL.